Anxiety knocks regional banks, shares slump

-Anxiety over the potential for a rush of withdrawals by customers of regional banks continues to roil the financial sector as PacWest Bancorp attempted to calm investors investors overnight with its shares plunging 45%.
+Anxiety over the potential for a rush of withdrawals by customers of regional banks continues to roil the financial sector with PacWest Bancorp attempting to calm investors overnight as its shares plunging more than 39%.

-PacWest said early Thursday that it has been approached by several potential partners and investors about a deal and that talks are ongoing.
-It said that it has not experienced out-of-the-ordinary deposit flows following the failure and sale of First Republic Bank after a modern day bank run.
+PacWest said early Thursday that it exploring asset sales and has been approached by several parties about a deal and that talks are ongoing.
+The bank insisted that it has not experienced high numbers of customer withdrawals in the wake of the failure and sale of First Republic Bank after a modern day bank run.

 The anxiety over stability and the potential for contagion wracked other regional banks early Thursday.

-Zions Bancorp slumped more than 10%, Comerica fell 7%, and KeyCorp fell 5%.
+Zions Bancorp slumped more than 11%, Comerica fell more than 8%, and KeyCorp fell more than 7%.

 TD Bank Group and First Horizon Corp. on Thursday said they’ve called off a planned merger, citing regulatory hurdles.
 Toronto-Dominion Bank said in February that it was buying regional bank First Horizon in a $13.4 billion all-cash deal.

+The deal faced greater scrutiny given recent events in the banking system, and TD Bank has sizeable operations in the U.S.

-Shares of First Horizon plunged 46% before the opening bell Thursday.
+Shares of First Horizon plunged more than 42% before the opening bell Thursday.

 A number of banks have been knocked off balance by recent actions by the Federal Reserve in its fight against inflation.
 The Federal Reserve on Wednesday raised its key interest rate by a quarter-point to the highest level in 16 years as part of that campaign, its tenth consecutive rate hike.